 - The Sea Tree

 Mill rd.
-The best fish and chips I’ve had south of York.
-Not a very dinner-time setting, but fantastic fresh fish and interesting specials.
+This was the best fish and chips I’d had south of York, but a 2018 management change sees it relegated to merely the best in Cambridge.
+Not a very dinner-time setting, but fresh fish and interesting specials.
 Gets busy, does takeout.

 - Yim Wah

 Central-ish.
 Maybe the best Chinese in central(ish) Cambridge?
 I’m not sure, but it’s good.
 A little stark and lacking atmosphere, but tasty food with fresh produce, and a fair range of authentic dishes.

 Town centre.
 There are two.
 They’re slightly different.
 Big bits of meat done well, a classic in the “where do I take visiting relatives?” genre.
 See also, The Oak Bistro

 Town centre.
 Noodles.
 Noodles in soup, noodles fried with stuff, noodles served quickly and inexpensively at large shared tables.
 It’s a noodle bar.
 It does noodles.
 Seriously,what do you want from me here?
 It’s a reliable standard.

 - The Olive Grove